How You Can Find Food Assistance During the Coronavirus

 Get support with food insecurity today

 Whether you need food assistance during the coronavirus crisis or you’re in a position to help, fundraising is one of the easiest ways to find relief.
 Starting a fundraiser is easy, and you can receive funds quickly.
-With free fundraising on GoFundMe, you can sign up and start raising money for yourself or someone you care about today.
+With fundraising on GoFundMe, you can sign up and start raising money for yourself or someone you care about today.